chesio/bc-security/README.md

 ## Limitations

 * BC Security has not been tested on WordPress multisite installation.
-* BC Security is primarily being developed for Apache webserver environment.
+* BC Security is primarily being developed for Apache webserver and Unix-like environments.

 ## Features